4-hydroxybenzoate 3-monooxygenase: Mechanism

 The substrate is held in place by several non-covalent interactions with the protein scaffold.

 The hydroxylase, 4-hydroxybenzoate 3-monooxygenase, proceeds through a catalytic process that begins with the entrance of NADPH and 4-hydroxybenzoate (the native substrate) into the active site of the enzyme.
 This results in formation of an enzyme-flavin-substrate-NADPH complex, after which the flavin cofactor, FAD, is reduced by NADPH.
 NADP^{+} is lost and O_{2} enters into the complex, followed by oxidation of the flavin to form a hydroperoxide, which acts as the hydroxide transfer reagent.
-It is important to note that while the group transferred is referred to as hydroxide it is formally an OH^{+} group.
+While the group transferred is referred to as hydroxide it is formally an OH^{+} group.
 This hydroxide is transferred to the substrate from the hydroperoxide flavin, flavin-C4a-hydroperoxide, via an electrophilic aromatic substitution-type reaction.
 Finally, the product exits from the complex and the hydroxy-flavin is dehydrated, regenerating FAD and allowing the process to repeat.

 The substrate binds in the active site of the enzyme via non-covalent interactions with proximal amino acid side chains.
 Specifically, the hydroxyl groups of tyrosine 201 and 222, in addition to the hydroxyl group of serine 212, interact with the carboxylate and hydroxyl group on the substrate.
 This allows for proper orientation within the active site in order to achieve reactivity.

 Once the substrate is bound, the flavin shifts from an “open” to a “closed” conformation.
 This shields the active site and substrate from solvent, preventing the premature breakdown of the flavin hydroperoxide.
 Binding of both NADPH and substrate shifts the enzyme to an “out” conformation.
 This occurs through an intricate proton network within the enzyme that allows for deprotonation of the phenol and a subsequent dynamic shift of the enzyme.
 The “out” conformation aligns the isoalloxazine ring of the flavin so that it can be reduced rapidly by NADPH.
 Following the reduction, NADP^{+} is released from the enzyme.

 Reduction of the flavin generates a negatively charged species, FADH^{−}, which is attracted to the positively charged active site.
 This attraction shifts the flavin back to the “closed” conformation, isolating it from the solvent environment.
 This isolation provides an optimal environment and position for O_{2} to hydroxylate the substrate.
 The oxygen binds to FADH^{−} via a single electron transfer, which is the rate-limiting step of the reaction.
 This forms an FAD radical and flavin hydroperoxide.
 Reaction between these generates C4a-peroxyflavin, which is quickly protonated to form flavin-C4a-hydroperoxide.
 Tautomerization leads to the formation of 3,4-dihydoxybenzoate.
 The final step in the mechanism is dissociation of the product and water from FAD, causing the flavin to return to the open conformation.